-A different instrument is used to determine the level of care for the waiver than for institutional care under the state n an state plan.
-Describe how and why this instrument differs from the form used to evaluate institutional level of care and explain how the outcome of the determination is reliable, valid, and fully comparable. f.
-Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the evaluation process, describe the differences: The initial level of care assessment is completed by a nurse.
+A different instrument is used to determine the level of care for the waiver than for institutional care under the state plan.

+Describe how and why this instrument differs from the form used to evaluate institutional level of care and explain how the outcome of the determination is reliable, valid, and fully comparable.

+f.
+Pr ocess for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating wa iver applicants for their need for the level of care under the waiver.
+If the reevaluation process differs from the eva duation process, describe the differences:

+The initial level of care assessment is completed by a nurse.
 If licensed nurses are used to complete the assessment, a registered nurse reviews the assessment and assures crosswalk to the nursing level of care determinant.
 A face-to-face visit is made with the program applicant at the residence or institution where they reside.
 The initial level of care assessment, which summarizes the clients physical, cognitive, social, emotional and environmental status, is completed during the face to face visit.
 The MDS-HC is the instrument used to gather information and to determine if the applicant meets the nursing home level of care criteria.

 The assessment instrument used to gather and determine the level of care criteria for the evaluation process is the same instrument used during reevaluation.
-The nurse conducts a reevaluation for determination of the clients level of care usi the process noted above for admission to the program.
-Reevaluation of each waiver participant is conducted annually o more often if prompted by a significant change in condition. g.
+The nurse conducts a reevaluation for determination of the clients level of care using the process noted above for admission to the program.
+Reevaluation of each waiver participant is conducted annually or more often if prompted by a significant change in condition.

+g.
 Reevaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule ( select one ): Every three months Every six months Every twelve months Other schedule Specify the other schedule: h.
+Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

+Every thr ee months Every six months

+Every twelve months

+Other schedule

+Specify the other schedule:

+h.
+Qual lifications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform h.
 Qualifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform reevaluations ( select one ): The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.
+Specify the qualifications of individuals who perform reevaluations (select one):

+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.